How to Prevent Running on Simulators in Android & IOS Apps

 To build the Prevent Running on Simulators protection by using Appdome Console, follow the instructions below.

-Figure 3: Prevent Simulation option
+Figure 3: Prevent Running on Simulators option

 Note: The App Compromise Notification contains an easy to follow default remediation path for the mobile app end user.
 You can customize this message as required to achieve brand specific support, workflow or other messaging.